adegroat/shopping_list/README.txt

 In the main "shopping_list" directory, run "npm install" In the "shopping_list_frontend" directory also run "npm install"

-Back in the main "shopping_list" directory, run "npm app.js" In the "shopping_list_frontend" directory, run "npm start" Finally, the frontend should be running on http://localhost:3000
+Back in the main "shopping_list" directory, run "node app.js" In the "shopping_list_frontend" directory, run "npm start" Finally, the frontend should be running on http://localhost:3000